iahmad-khan/CERN-cloud-dev/README.md

 If you're in CentOS 7, the following command should help you (we use it in the CI setup):
 ```
-cd ~/ws
-# The meaning of these environment variable is explained in the next part
+# The meaning of these environment variables is explained in the next part
 # It is meaningful but mandatory in this part
 export CLOUDDEV=~/ws/cloud-dev
 export CLOUDDEV_PUPPET=~/ws/cern-puppet
 export CLOUDDEV_KUB=~/ws/kubernetes
-cd cloud-dev/scripts
+cd ~/wscloud-dev/scripts
 # This command will install and setup Go, Docker, and some other requirements
 ./cci-dev.sh centos
 ```